cortiz/xero-plasma/README.md

 # The Plasma Installer Script

 With the help of this script you will be able to install **Plasma** in one of 4 methods as you can see in the image below.
-Not only that, it will also install the nVidia-dkms drivers and do necessary steps to get things working without you having to lift a finger...
-Oh yeah it will also fix **PipeWire** and **Bluetooth**..
+Not only that, it will also fix **PipeWire** and **Bluetooth**..
 Make sure to inspect the script [**Here**](https://github.com/xerolinux/xero-plasma/blob/main/xero-plasma.sh) before running it to see what and how it does things...
 <br />

 <div align="center">